miyasasa/kont/README.md

 ## Overview

-kont is the application developed by Go as open-source.
-It aims to improve code quality in code-review process by assigning as many reviewers as given to pull/merge request to the protected branch based on some algorithms.
+kont is the application developed with Go as open-source.
+It aims to improve code-review process by assigning code reviewers to pull requests based on an algorithm that determines the most suitable reviewer for each set of reviewers.

 ## Getting Started